Cubs vs. Mets Player Props Betting Odds

 Lindor Stats

-- Francisco Lindor has collected 44 hits with 15 doubles, seven home runs and 16 walks.
-He has driven in 33 runs with four stolen bases.
+- Francisco Lindor has 15 doubles, seven home runs, 17 walks and 33 RBI (44 total hits).
+He's also stolen four bases.

 Lindor Recent Games